Department of Psychology

 The Early Years from First Courses in 1907 to Establishment of the Department in 1931

-On November 1st, 2013, the department divided into two units, the Department of Psychology in the College of Education and Behavioral Sciences and the Department of Psychological Sciences in Ogden College of Science and Engineering.
+On November 1st, 2013, the department divided into two units, the Department of Psychology in the College of Education and Behavioral Sciences and the Department of Psychological Sciences in Ogden College of Science and Engineering and the Industrial/Organizational and Experimental degrees moved to Ogden.
+The General program was dropped.
+The School and Clinical graduate programs remained in the Department of Psychology.

 1 Kinnaman, A.J.
 (1902).
 Mental Life of Two Macacus Rhesus Monkeys in Captivity.
 American Journal of Psychology, 13, 98-148, 173-218.